ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 {CODE static_indexes3@Consumer\StaticIndexes.cs /}

-.. note:
-    Notice the use the generic `IndexDefinitionBuilder` class.
+### Note: Notice the use the generic `IndexDefinitionBuilder` class.
 It builds an `IndexDefinition` object for you based on the Linq queries you specified.
 If needed you can pass an `IndexDefinition` object with the Map/Reduce functions as strings.

-Alternatively, we can use the exact same logic in the form of `AbstractIndexCreationTask`:
+Alternatively, we can use the exact same logic in the form of `AbstractIndexCreationTask<T>`:

 {CODE static_indexes4@Consumer\StaticIndexes.cs /}